The Euphrates River and the receding mountain of gold

 But what made people think that this sign appeared and why did the Euphrates begin to recede?

-Because of the dams that have been built along the course of the river, there are only three dams on it in Syria: the Euphrates Dam, the Freedom Dam and the Tishreen Dam.
-Turkey has also built five giant dams downstream, including the giant Ataturk Dam, so the river's water is constantly receding behind these dams, especially in periods when rainfall decreases in the year, such as summer.
+One reason is the dams built along the river.
+In Syria there are three dams on the Euphrates: the Euphrates (Tabqa) Dam, the Al-Thawra (Revolution) Dam and the Tishreen Dam.
+Turkey has also constructed several large dams, including the Atatürk Dam.
+The river's flow is therefore reduced behind these dams, especially during periods of lower rainfall, such as summer.

 The Euphrates River.
 History and Perpetual Present